Arteriovenous Malformation

 Although an AVM affects the vascular system, the resulting neurological and physical impairments can have orthopedic implications.
 Patients may experience weakness, paralysis, or coordination issues, which may require physical therapy or orthopedic rehabilitation to regain mobility and function.

-At our clinic, we offer comprehensive care for patients with AVMs, working closely with specialists to address both the neurological and orthopedic challenges posed by this condition.
+At our clinic, we provide comprehensive care for patients with AVMs, collaborating closely with specialists to address both the neurological and orthopedic challenges associated with this condition.